Road to Independence Virtual Resource Fair

 Virtual Resource Fair for Youth with Disabilities Transitioning to the Workforce and Independent Living

-The Jewish Federation of Greater Washington, in partnership with the Transition Work Group of Montgomery County, is pleased to host five webinars during the month of May, offering a wealth of information about mental health, government benefits, housing, independent living, and recreation.
-This event is free and open to adults, young adults, and high school students who are transitioning into the workforce or higher education.
+The Jewish Federation of Greater Washington, in partnership with the Transition Work Group of Montgomery County, proudly hosted five webinars during May 2021, offering a wealth of information about mental health, government benefits, housing, independent living, and recreation.
+The event was free and open to adults, young adults, and high school students transitioning into the workforce or higher education.

 Self-care is Important to your Mental Health!

-Join us as we discuss the importance of self-care and how we can move forward in these changing times.
-We will touch on physical, emotional, psychological, spiritual, and professional self-care, and the importance of taking care of ourselves to successfully support others.
+A discussion on the importance of self-care and how we can move forward in these changing times.
+Physical, emotional, psychological, spiritual, and professional self-care, and the importance of taking care of ourselves to successfully support others.